Drugs and crime

 The three categories of drugs are Class A, Class B and Class C:

-- speed, cannabis, mephedrone and some amphetamines are Class B drugs
+- speed, cannabis, ketamine, mephedrone and some amphetamines are Class B drugs

-- ketamine, GHB, anabolic steroids and some tranquilisers are Class C drugs
+- anabolic steroids, GHB and some tranquilisers are Class C drugs

 The chemical composition of these new substances changes quickly.
 A temporary banning order allows a substance to be banned until analysis can be carried out to assess the potential risks to human health.

 If the police stop you and you are in possession of drugs, it is likely that you will be arrested.
-The drugs found in your possession will be seized and destroyed.
+The drugs found will be seized and destroyed.

 If you're caught with drugs you may be charged with possessing (or possession with intent to supply - a much more serious offence) controlled drugs, whether it's yours or not.
 If you're aged 17 or under, the police are allowed to tell your parent, guardian or carer that you've been caught.

 If the police find you with drugs, the punishment that you receive will depend on the class of drug, the quantity of drugs found, where you are found (if found close to a school or youth club, the court can give a higher sentence) and your personal history (previous crimes, but importantly, any previous drug offences).